camlinke/wordcount/part1_revision.md

 $ git init
 ```

-Next we're going to use Virtualenvwrapper to set up a new virtual environment by running the following command:
+Next, we're going to use Virtualenvwrapper to set up a new virtual environment by running the following command:

 ```
 $ mkvirtualenv wordcount
 ```

 This creates a new virtualenv for us.
-Along with creating a new virtualenv, it create some new options including *Postactivate* - which happens after you run the `workon` command to start your virtual environment.
+Along with creating a new virtualenv, it creates some new options including *Postactivate* - which happens after you run the `workon` command to start your virtual environment.
 This is going to help us later when we are setting up some environment variables - but for now we're also going to use it to automatically jump to our project when we first start it.

 Open up the *postactivate* file.
 The easiest way to do this is with VIM: